exogen/graphbrainz/docs/schema.md

     # The MBID of a collection in which the entity is found.
     collection: MBID

-    # The MBID of a place to which the event is linked.
+    # The MBID of a place to which the entity is linked.
     place: MBID
   ): EventConnection